 Housing is one of Final Fantasy XIV’s weirdest big problems.
 Being massive chunks of instanced space, owning a home is a limited luxury that almost mirrors the housing market in real life.

 One compromise introduced was apartments, smaller spaces players who didn’t necessarily want a full home could settle for.
 But it isn’t super clear or easy to get one of those, either.
-So here’s a guide.
+So, here’s how to get an apartment room subscription in FFXIV.

 Final Fantasy XIV Apartment Guide

-Before anything else, you have two minimum progress requirements.
+Before getting an apartment in FFXIV, you have two minimum progress requirements.
 First you have to reach level 50 in a single job.
 Second, you must reach second lieutenant rank in your chosen Grand Company.

 Level 50 is easy, but it isn’t super obvious how to progress in the Grand Company to that point.
 The simplest way to advance in your Grand Company is through hunting challenges.
 You can find them in your Logs menu.